-Human Geography as a discipline covers a wide field of study and is anchored on a number of key concepts which underlie the 4 modules which will be presented in this course.
-These key concepts are: space, place, mobility, scale and temporal change.
+Human Geography as a discipline covers a wide field of study and is anchored on a number of keys concepts which underlie the five modules which will be presented in this course.
+These key concepts are space, place, mobility, scale and temporal change.
 These concepts are dealt with in a variety of different ways within Human Geography, but they include the following common understandings:

-- Space: domains, settings or geographical areas of human interaction and activity
+- Space: domains, settings or geographic areas of human interactions and activity.

-- Mobility: the transfer of people, ideas and material goods between different spaces and places
+- Mobility: the transfer of people, ideas and material good between different spaces and places.

 An introduction to human geography which emphasises population, cultural and human behavioural issues, resource and economic development and settlement systems.
 Includes laboratory studies, tutorials and field work.

 Human Geography is the study of human activity within different spatial settings.
 It is concerned with different patterns and processes in human behaviour, meanings and interaction within social, economic, political and cultural environments, and focuses on human-spatial relations within different places at local, regional, national and global scales.

 Human Geography examines the crucial relationship between people and the environment thus offering students the skills, knowledge and values to work on many real world problems.The skills learnt in this course are those used by researchers and professionals in many disciplines.

 - Arts and Music, Science

 - View further information about GEOG 102